 Full time traveling is not like a holiday

-that doesn’t mean that I am right there at that moment.
+When I post a picture on my social media that doesn’t mean that I am right there at that moment.
 It happens that it is raining as hell and I post a picture from two days ago when it was beautiful weather.
 Displaying a more realistic travelers lifestyle are my Instagram stories in where you can see the normal life of a traveler.
 The good, the bad and the unfiltered.

 Taking the cheapest crappy flights, sleeping in airports, saving money on food by eating tuna cans, buying the cheapest bottle of wine.
 Just like a real long term traveler would: save money so you can travel more!

 I often joke about the fact that I became a master in spending money wisely, but actually I really think I am.
 I think it is the key to success in the long term travel industry.
 You can only spend money once, so when you are travelling you constantly gotta ask yourself the question: is this worth it?
 My rule is simple: does it make you happy without regretting it later then you should totally go for it!
 Maldives on a budget?
 Everything is possible, read it here!